The Wayfarer’s Repose

 —————————————————————————————-

 There were also two daughters, Loreena and Telesa.
-Poja could only guess at thier ages.
+Poja could only guess at their ages.
 Elves were a long lived people.

 Loreena was inquisitive and friendly.
 She had long tresses of black hair, unlike her parents who both had extremely curly hair.
 Her eyes were green like her father’s.
-She wore golden jewelry and make up and had clearly learned how to use it, it was not clownish like her sister.
+She wore golden jewelry and make up and had clearly learned how to use it.
+It was not clownish like her sister.
+He liked her despite her garish attire.
 She spoke to him as if he were more than just the hired help.
+And she was excitedly inquisitive.
 She had asked all sorts of questions about Ambrachar and Hemnor, the city that would be their new home.

 Hemnor was old and forgotten when even the satyr arrived.
 It was a strong city, high walls, and refugees from all over called it home.
 Then Sessania came to Ambrachar.
 There wasn’t much resistance.
 Even Hemnor’s walls were not strong enough to keep Sessania out.
 They were rural farmers and defeated refugees against an organized, and vast, empire.
 They accepted their fate, at least on the surface.

 He would be their guide through the city and ensure they got to the better part of Hemnor unscathed.
+Safe transport was what he had been paid for and he needed the rings.
 The Royal Quarter was where the elves settled after they conquered the region.
 The slums, where he was from, were unfriendly at best.
+The two were far apart.
+The Royal Quarter was spacious and sparse.
+The slums were cramped and dirty.
+It wasn’t at all fair.

 More than once, Telesa commented on how the civilized parts of the empire had stone roads.
+She added that it was unseemly to deprive Ambrachar of basic conviences.
+She even sounded like she cared.
 Poja said nothing, but wondered who had made the roads, certainly not elves.
 Her father placatingly responded with how they would work on the roads when they settled in.
 What was wrong with the road?
 It only became treacherous on nights like this.
 Light rain would not have stopped them.
 Sure, it was dirt, but it was well travelled and hard packed.
 Poja couldn’t believe he was feeling defensive over a road.

 Stephan, their driver, was the best coachman in all Ambrachar.
+He was well known in Hemnor, and he was popular among those who could afford him.
 He had got them to their stop slowly, but safely.
 Stephen had been all the way to the capital where he picked up these elves.
 They travelled for weeks before meeting Poja at the edge of Ambrachar.
 From the coach house it was only two more days to Hemnor.

 Poja hopped out into the rain as the carriage came to a stop.
 His smaller form found the steps high, but he was lithe and agile.
 He rounded the carriage and grabbed at the luggage.
 He gathered up too many in his diminutive arms.
 They were leather and brass.
 The leather was dyed black, but a few of the largest were bleached white.
-All were slick and wet.
+All were slick and wet because of the driving rain.

 He slipped before he reached the door.
+His foot found a slick part of the cobblestone path and he went down hard.
 The luggage sprawled out on the cobblestone and into the puddles and rivulets of rainwater.
+He sat there cursing his ill fortune as droplets pelted his face.

 The elves hurried past him with umbrellas aloft.
 Grafa, the wife, made a comment under her breath as she hurried inside.
+They didn’t give him disgusted looks, but they didn’t help him either.
 This was likely to come out of his pay.

-Loreena stopped to help.
+Loreena did stop.
 She lowered her umbrella and helped Poja to his feet.
+The rain instanly soaked her dress and made the fabric cling to her body.
+She didn’t seem to care.
 She grabbed some of luggage, the rainwater slicking her expensive gown.
+She glanced at Poja and offered him an encouraging smile.

 “Loreena dear, you’re getting wet!”
 Her mother’s voice protested from inside.

 “Don’t mind her,” said Loreena.
 Her voice was effervescent as she dismissed her mother.
 The rain didn’t seem to affect her at all.
-She continued with the luggage as the clothes grew more and more soaked, and her make-up began to run.
+She continued with the luggage as her clothes grew more and more soaked and her make-up began to streak across of cheecks.

 He dismissed it with a shrug and headed inside.